ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 5: Register Precompile

-We should register our precompile in [`/precompile/registry.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/registry/registry.go) to be discovered by other packages.
+We should register our precompile package to the Subnet-EVM to be discovered by other packages.
 Our `Module` file contains an `init()` function that registers our precompile.
 `init()` is called when the package is imported.
 We should register our precompile in a common package so that it can be imported by other packages.

+This can be done for Subnet-EVM under [`/precompile/registry/registry.go`](https://github.com/ava-labs/subnet-evm/blob/helloworld-official-tutorial-v2/precompile/registry/registry.go)

+For PrecompilEVM there is a [`plugin/main.go`](https://github.com/ava-labs/precompilevm/blob/hello-world-example/plugin/main.go) file that orchestrates this precompile registration.

 ```go
 // Force imports of each precompile to ensure each precompile's init function runs and registers itself